zwave-js/zwave-js-ui/README.md

 - Zwave Control Panel:
   - **Nodes management**: check all nodes discovered in the z-wave network, send/receive nodes values updates directly from the UI and send action to the nodes and controller for diagnostics and network heal
   - **Custom Node naming and Location**: Starting from v1.3.0 nodes `name` and `location` are stored in a JSON file named `nodes.json`.
 This because not all nodes have native support for naming and location features ([#45](https://github.com/zwave-js/zwavejs2mqtt/issues/45)).
 This change is back compatible with older versions of this package: on startup it will get all nodes names and location from the `zwcfg_homeHEX.xml` file (if present) and create the new `nodes.json` file based on that.
 This file can be imported/exported from the UI control panel with the import/export buttons placed on the top of nodes table, on the right of controller actions select.
+  - **Firmware updates**: You are able to send firmware updates to your devices using the UI, just select the controller action `Begin Firmware Update`
   - **Groups associations**: create associations between nodes (also supports multi-instance associations, need to use last version of zwave-js)
   - **Custom scenes management**
 - Log debug in UI